Pomo: Precontact

-Another people, possibly Yukian speakers, lived first in the Russian River Valley and the Lake Sonoma area.
-The Pomo slowly displaced them and took over these places.
-Recently, analysis of archaeological evidence has suggested that the indigenous historical economy observed by the Spanish at their arrival in the Pomo lands of central California may have first developed during the Mostin Culture period (8500–6300 BP) in the Clear Lake Basin.
-This was an economy that was based on women processing acorns by mortar and pestle.
+Another people, possibly Yukian speakers, lived first in the Russian River Valley and Lake Sonoma areas prior to being displaced by the Pomo, who subsequently took over the region.
+Modern archaeological analyses and discoveries have suggested that the local economy, which was based on women processing acorns by mortar and pestle, and first observed by the Spanish upon their arrival in Central California, may have developed during the Mostin culture period (ca. 8500 BP–6300 BP) in the Clear Lake Basin.

 Tolay Lake site

-Over 1,000 prehistoric charmstones and numerous arrowheads have been unearthed at Tolay Lake, in southern Sonoma County.
-These are attributed to both Pomo and Coast Miwok people.
-As a sacred site, the lake is a ceremonial gathering and healing place.
+More than a thousand precontact charmstones and numerous arrowheads have been unearthed at Tolay Lake, southern Sonoma County, attributed to both Pomo and Coast Miwok people.
+A sacred site, the lake is a ceremonial gathering and healing place.